cbeale2/more-less-box-2/readme.md

 overflow: hidden;
 }`

+Your box is created.

 Way to go!
-Remember, each of these github code files must be saved separately, in their respective formats.